What is a franchise?

 5. Research your shortlist

 Make a list of the franchises that suit your interests, budget and skills and research each business’ reputation and viability in your area.
-Before franchisees sign any contracts, the Federal Trade Commission (FTC) requires that franchisors provide a Franchise Disclosure Document (FDD) that includes information about bankruptcies, litigation, payment plants and turnover.
-You should read the FDD thoroughly and consider enlisting a franchise lawyer for qualified advice.
+Before franchisees sign any contracts, the Federal Trade Commission (FTC) requires that franchisors provide a Franchise Disclosure Document (FDD) that includes information about bankruptcies, litigation, payment plans and turnovers.
+You should read the FDD thoroughly and consider seeking advice from a franchise lawyer.

 6. Talk to other franchise owners

-Reach out to franchise owners from your top choices and ask for their perspectives on the benefits and drawbacks of investing in that particular franchise.
+Reach out to investment franchise owners from your top choices and ask for their perspectives on the benefits and drawbacks of investing in that particular company.
 You can ask about the support network, company culture, training and other factors that could influence your future success.

 Frequently asked questions about investing in franchises

-Here are some frequently asked questions small business owners have about investing in a franchise business:
+Here are some frequently asked questions small business owners have about investing in a franchise:

 Are franchises a good investment?

-Whether a franchise is a good investment depends on the type of franchise, location, reputation and startup costs.
+Whether a franchise is a good investment depends on the type of business, location, reputation and startup costs.
 Some franchises have the potential to be extremely profitable while others might be unproven and financially risky.
 Your skills as a business owner also come into play.
 Even with the support of the franchisor, you still need to make wise decisions to make the franchise profitable.

 What are the common fees associated with investing in franchises?